Determine SSO Classification (Yes / No / Not Supported / Not Known)

 Automatically classify whether a discovered application has SSO enabled, supports SSO but is not integrated, does not support SSO, or cannot be reliably determined—using a structured AI (GPT) Action and updating the result directly in Torii.

-1. Generate a single, strict output value via an AI (GPT) Action
+1. Generate a strict, single output value via an AI (GPT) Action

 2. Store that value in a single-select custom Application Details field